NicholasRM/rum/README.md

 ### What is Working

-* Sorting and execution of instructions:
+* Sorting and execution of instructions: We have all 13 operations working and an execute function which loops throught the list of instructions and calls the correct operation based on its opcode
-* Reading in instructions from the file:
+* Reading in instructions from the file: we have a function that reads in a um file and returns a vector of the instructions as u32s
-* Parsing instruction lines:
+* Parsing instruction lines: we created methods that can grab opcodes, registers and values from binary instructions

 ### What is Not Working